pratik-035/DSA-/Bubble Sort + Selection Sort + Insertion Sort/Notes.md

 Space Complexity : O(1)

 ============== When to use ? =======================
--> Use Insetion Sort for small or nearly sorted data
+-> Use Insertion Sort for small or nearly sorted data